daydreamersjp/causality_analysis_primer/README.md

 # Concept of Counterfactual

-In *causality analysis*, smacking *counterfactual* property of the real world is the key approach to measure the effect in our interest.
+In *causality analysis*, smacking *counterfactual* property of the real world is the key to approach to measure the effect in our interest.

-Imagine that we have sent out campaign emails to selected customer groups (by the possible propensity of positive reaction, etc.).
+Imagine that we have sent out campaign mails to selected customer groups (by possible propensity of reaction or etc.).
 We have two customer groups: one who received the mail, the other who didn't.
 Each of them returns some responses to the mail.

 ![](./data/image/counterfactual_1.jpg)

 In this exhibit, we only have the data for *(1)* and *(4)*.
-Unfortunately, the difference between *(1)* and *(4)* does not represent the causal effect in general and is biased.
-This is because when we send a campaign mail, we already see the customers' attributes, past sales, etc., and cherry-pick them.
-The customers we send the mail are possibly the customers who are already likely to respond positively.
-If that is the case, the campaign effect is overestimated.
+Unfortunately, the difference between *(1)* and *(4)* does not represent the causal effect in general, and biased.
+This is because when we send a campaign mail, we already see the customers attributes, past sales, etc. and cherry-pick them.
+The customers we send the mail is possibly the customers who are aready likely to respond positively.
+If that is the case, the campgain effect is overestimated.

 ![](./data/image/counterfactual_2.jpg)

-What we want to know is the difference between *(1)* and *(2)*, not *(4)*, and/or between *(3)* and *(4)*, not *(1)*.
-With that information, we can discuss whether the campaign mail has done the expected job.
+What we really want to konw is the difference between *(1)* and *(2)*, not *(4)*, and/or between *(3)* and *(4)*, not *(1)*.
+With that information, we can discuss the campaign mail has done the expected job.

 Since the information of *(2)* and *(3)* does not appear in the real world, it is called <b><ins>counterfactual</ins></b>.

-A guru of causality analysis, Donald Rubin called this counterfactual aspect of the observed data "the fundamental problem of causal inference" <a href="https://en.wikipedia.org/wiki/Rubin_causal_model#The_fundamental_problem_of_causal_inference">(Wikipedia)</a>
+A guru of causality analysis, Donald Rubin called this counterfactual aspect of the observed data as "the fundamental problem of causal inference" <a href="https://en.wikipedia.org/wiki/Rubin_causal_model#The_fundamental_problem_of_causal_inference">(Wikipedia)</a>

 $<br \ >$

-As discussed later, RCT is one possible approach to overcome this problem and a method highly ranked in the hierarchy of the strength of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>, yet because RCT is not always possible to conduct, the importance of causality analysis still remains.
+As discussed later, RCT is one possible approach to overcome this problem and the method highly ranked in the hierarchy of the strengh of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>, yet because RCT is not always possible to conduct, the importance of causality analysis still remains.
 We will discuss more in the later sections.

 $<br \ ><br \ >$

-# Approaches to Reach Counterfactual in Special Circumstances
+# Approaches to Reach Couterfactual in Special Circumstances
 - DID
 - RDD
 - Instrumental Variable (IV) Estimation